Charles Moffett: Biography

 In 1961, Moffett moved to New York City to work with Ornette Coleman, but the saxophonist soon went into a brief retirement period.
 Moffett worked with Sonny Rollins, appeared on Archie Shepp's album Four for Trane, and led a group that included Pharoah Sanders and Carla Bley.
 When Coleman returned to performing in 1964, he formed a trio with Moffett and bassist David Izenzon.
 Moffett also performed on vibraphone.

 Moffett began teaching music at New York Public Schools as a way to make ends meet when Coleman made only sporadic performances.
 Moffett taught at P.S.
 58 (Carrol School) in Brooklyn and at P.S.
 177 M (under the Manhattan Bridge and now defunct).
 He also taught at a Brooklyn High School.
 Moffett moved to Oakland, California, where he served as the city's music director, and was later the principal of the alternative Odyssey public school in Berkeley in the mid-1970s.
 The title of his first solo album The Gift is a reference to his love of teaching music.
-His then 7-year-old son Codaryl played drums on that album.
-Moffett later returned to Brooklyn, NY and taught at P.S.
+His then seven-year-old son Codaryl played drums on that album.
+Moffett later returned to Brooklyn, New York, and taught at P.S.
 142 Stranahan Junior High School (Closed in 2006) and at P.S.
 58 Carroll School.

 His children are double bassist Charnett Moffett, drummer Codaryl "Cody" Moffett, vocalist Charisse Moffett, trumpeter Mondre Moffett, and saxophonist Charles Moffett, Jr.